Nevsky Prospect: 19th and early 20th centuries

 In 1832, the pavement on the avenue was replaced with a paved one butts – with hexagonal wooden blocks.
 This type of end pavement, invented by engineer V.P.
 Guryev, was first used here, then became widespread in many cities Europe and America.
 The side paving provided a soft and quiet ride and existed on Nevsky Prospekt until 1924, when the asphalt was replaced.
 In 1806, one of the first metal bridges was thrown across the Moika – Police Bridge designed by V. I. Hesse.
 Before that, the Moika was clad in granite.
 By 1841, the Anichkov Bridge was rebuilt: it was expanded, four granite towers were removed, a cast-iron lattice and horse groups on the theme of taming a horse by a man, created according to the project of the sculptor Peter Clodt.
 By the middle of the 19th century, Nevsky Prospekt became one of the most comfortable streets.
 Poor people gathered at the corner of Nevsky and Vladimirsky Prospekt for hiring daily workers, who christened this place "a lousy stock exchange".
 With the distance from the Fontanka, the volume and height of the houses decreased.
 On the first floors, often in semi-dark rooms, there were cheap entertainments such as Puppet Theater or wax rooms.
 The closer to Znamenskaya Square, the more often you come across wooden houses with large yards and vegetable gardens.
 And the so-called Staro-Nevsky Prospekt with low wooden houses, fences and vast vacant lots looked completely out of the blue.
 The construction fever in the second half of the 19th century changed the situation. eclecticism came to replace classicism in architecture.
 Such structures include the Beloselsky-Belozersky Palace, designed by architect Andrei Stackenschneider in 1846–48 at the corner with the Fontanka.
 It was the last private palace on Nevsky to be built.
 During this period, apartment buildings were built on the avenue.
 Flats or apartments were rented out for profit.
-The first floors overlooking the avenue were occupied by shop windows.
+The first floors overlooking the avenue were occupied by shop windows, for example at the Optical-mechanical workshop "Oscar Richter".
 New types of shops appeared on the avenue, which began to be called "passages", the most famous of which was opposite the Gostiny Dvor.
 The building was designed by architect R.A.
-Zhelyazevich between 1846–48.
+Zhelyazevich between 1846 and 1848.
 Bank buildings have become a common type of specialized structure.
 House number 62, built in 1896–98 for St. Petersburg-Azov Commercial Bank by architect B.I.
 Girshovich.
 In 1874, Alexandrovsky Garden was solemnly opened on the site of Admiralty Square, and over time, its overgrown trees covered the facade of the Admiralty building.
 In the center of Alexandrovskaya Square in 1873, a monument to Empress Catherine ΙΙ was opened, around which a garden was laid out and tall trees were planted.
 And today the square is like a large green area, which has occupied almost all the free space, leaving small driveways along the Public Library and the Rossi pavilions.
 The square near the Kazan Cathedral, which appeared at the end of the 19th century, is decorated in a more tactful style – lawns, bushes and a small fountain in the center.